-Urban Solutions, acting as agent for Renaissance Homes, proposes the initial development of a 72-let 73-let 73-let residential planned development (subdivision), along with associated site improvements, for the property located west of SW Canyon Creek Road South, 360 feet south of Boeckman Road.
+Urban Solutions, acting as agent for Renaissance Homes, proposes the initial development of a 72-lot 73-lot residential planned development (subdivision), along with associated site improvements, for the property located west of SW Canyon Creek Road South, 360 feet south of Boeckman Road.
 Total development site area is comprised of an assembly of discontinuous parcels which total approximately 19.35 acres (Exhibits 8 and 9), and has the potential for a total of 82 lots.
 (Amended by the DRB on 8/23/2004)